Innovate4Cities Conference

 World Water Day

-Water and climate change are inextricably linked.
-From unpredictable rainfall patterns to shrinking ice sheets, rising sea levels, floods and droughts 鈥 most impacts of climate change come down to water.
+From unpredictable rainfall patterns to shrinking ice sheets, rising sea levels, floods and droughts – most impacts of climate change come down to water.
 Water is also at the heart of adaptation to climate change, serving as the crucial link between the climate system, human society and the environment.
-Learn more about the relationship between water and climate change here.
+Learn more on water and climate change here.

 International Day of Forests